 Compostable Silk Floss over Plastic Floss

-Bamboo Core Earbud over Plastic Core Earbuds
+Bamboo Core Earbuds over Plastic Core Earbuds

-Many companies who sell earbuds are venturing into the greener market to attract a more eco-conscious audience.
+Many companies that sell earbuds are venturing into the greener market to attract a more eco-conscious audience.
 So there are plenty of options to choose from.
 These earbuds are made from a bamboo core polished and topped with organic cotton.
 So it won’t leave a splinter or hurt you.
 These swabs can also work as fire starters as they are made from bamboo and cotton.

 Beeswax Wraps over Cling Wrap

-Compostable Cutlery over Single Use Cutlery
+Compostable Cutlery over Single-Use Cutlery